 CONCLUSION

 The application of 75 % RDF + 25 % RDN through poultry manure demonstrated comparable outcomes.
 Consequently, this treatment resulted in higher growth, yield attributes and yield as compared to the remaining treatments.
 Hence, it is advisable to apply 75 % RDF + 25 % RDN through poultry manure for getting maximum yield of finger millet (cv.
-Dapoli 3) under central Malwa region of M. P.
+Dapoli 3) under the central Malwa region of M. P.

 COMPETING INTERESTS DISCLAIMER: